 - Demonstrate clinical competence by using evidence-based practice to provide quality patient-centered care in a safe, supportive, collaborative environment.

 - Demonstrate critical reasoning using the nursing process and reflection to address health care problems.

-- Effectively communicate with patients, significant others, healthcare team, and community agencies to promote health.
+- Effectively communicate with patients, significant others, healthcare teams, and community agencies to promote health.

 - Effective use of technology for research, information processing, and communication.

-- Participate in educational opportunities to foster competence in evidenced-based nursing.
+- Participate in educational opportunities to foster competence in evidence-based nursing.

 Students can download the Program Guide listed above to view a semester-by-semester breakdown of the required classes and electives for this program.

 The Course Registration Info site shows important information for each semester such as deadlines, dates, and guides.

 For a complete list of when important College dates occur, students can view and download the Academic Calendar.